Battle of Walaja: Concentration of Sassanid armies

 After the Battle of River, the Rashidun Caliphate army under Khalid once again set out for Hira; meanwhile the news of the defeat at the Battle of River reached Ctesiphon.
 The commanders of the defeated Persian armies were said to be some of the most experienced and most highly regarded figures at the Sassanid court.

-The Sassanian Emperor, Yazdegerd III ordered the concentration of another two armies;
+The Sassanian Emperor, Yazdegerd III ordered the concentration of another two armies.

 Following the orders of Yazdegerd III, Sassanid forces began to gather at the imperial capital.
 They came from all towns and garrisons except those manning the western frontier with the Byzantine Empire.
 In a few days the first army was ready.
 The Sassanid court expected the Muslims to proceed along the Euphrates to North-Western Iraq, as they knew that the Muslim force would not move away from the desert, which they were expected to use to retreat to, in case of defeat.
 Expecting the Muslim army to move west, Yazdegerd III picked Walaja as the place at which to stop Khalid ibn al-Walid and destroy his army.
 The first of the new Sassanid armies raised at Ctesiphon was placed under the command of Andarzaghar, governor of Khurasan province.
 Andarzaghar was ordered to move his army to Walaja, where he would soon be joined by the second army.
 He set off from Ctesiphon, moved along the east bank of the Tigris, crossed the Tigris at Kaškar, moved south-west to the Euphrates, near Walaja, crossed the Euphrates and established his camp at Walaja.

 On his way to Walaja, the Persian general picked up thousands of Arabs who were willing to fight under his standard.
 He had also taken command of the remnants of the army that had fought in the Battles of River and Chains.
 When he arrived at Walaja he waited for Bahman, who was to join him in a few days.
 Bahman was the commander of the second army, and one of the top personalities of the Sassanid military hierarchy.
 He was ordered by the Emperor to take the second army to Walaja, where Andarzaghar would await him.
 The plan was for Bahman to be the commander of both the armies, and annihilate the outnumbered Rashidun army in one great battle.
 Bahman moved on a separate route to that of Andarzaghar's.
 From Ctesiphon, he marched south between the two rivers, heading directly for Walaja, but he left Ctesiphon several days after the first army started marching, causing delays.

-However, according to Peter Crawford (2013), the Sassanid forces was probably no larger than that of Khalid, which was at most being 15.000 and probably less, being made up of survivors of Dhat al-Salasil and al-Madhar plus some reinforcements from Persian-allied Arab tribesmen and local Persian garrisons rather than being a true Sassanid imperial army.